 Oh, joy.
 Did you vote for this?
 It's what happens when the ignorant clamor for government to give them something for "free".

-I have another proposal, which will still ensure doctors get paid - which cannot be set aside.
+I have another proposal, which will still ensure doctors get paid, which must happen.
 Here's the message I sent my Senators, and which I will repeat soon:

-I believe I have a model for health care which could revolutionize the industry, improve efficiency and even put you in the White House.
-Bold claim, no?
+I believe I have a model for health care which could revolutionize the industry, improve efficiency and make you the object of public admiration.
+Bold claim?
 Well, let's see.

 We should set up the "Medical VISA Card" - like this: